rabbit-time/rascal-modpack/README.md

 - Plenty of new structures, wildlife, and biomes
 - Backpacks
 - Waystones
-- Vanity armor slots
-- Vanilla-friendly minimaps
+- Vanilla-friendly world maps
 - Interactive item physics
 - Expanded farming and cooking
 - Wide selection of new furniture and building blocks
-- Experience storage (at a cost)
 - Numerous quality of life features

+An in-game guidebook is provided to help players learn about all the features.

 A full list of mods are credited [here](./docs/mod_list.md) and [here](./docs/resourcepack_list.md) for resource packs.

-## Guide
-A written [guide](./docs/guide.md) is available to help players orient themselves with basic gameplay mechanics and explore the best features in this modpack.
-It is **highly recommended** to utilize the guide.

 ## Installation
 [![modrinth](https://img.shields.io/modrinth/game-versions/F9jhv9Km?color=00AF5C&label=latest&logo=modrinth&style=flat&last=true)](https://modrinth.com/modpack/rascal-modpack)